Herblock: Cartoons

 During the 1950s, Herblock criticized Eisenhower mainly for insufficient action on civil rights and for not curbing the abuses of Senator McCarthy.
 In the following decade, he attacked the US war effort in Vietnam, causing President Johnson to drop his plans of awarding the cartoonist with a Presidential Medal of Freedom.
 The cartoonist would eventually be awarded this honor by Bill Clinton in 1994.

 Some of Herblock's finest cartoons were those attacking the Nixon Administration during the Watergate Scandal, winning him his third Pulitzer Prize in 1979.
 Nixon canceled his subscription to the Post after Herblock drew him crawling out of an open sewer in 1954.
 He had once used the same motif for Senator McCarthy.

+Herblock also regularly drew Nixon in the McCarthy era with his infamous "five o'clock shadow" beard stubble; shortly after Nixon was elected President in 1968, he published a cartoon of a barbershop with an open chair and the sign "This establishment offers ONE FREE SHAVE to any new President.
+H. Block, Proprietor."
+Block never drew Nixon with stubble again.

-He also ended up on the president's infamous enemies list.
+He still ended up on the president's infamous enemies list.
 In the 1980s and 1990s, he satirized and criticized Presidents Reagan, George H. W. Bush, and Clinton in addition to taking on the issues of the day: Gun control; abortion; the influence of fundamentalist Christian groups on public policy; and the Dot Com bubble.
 The tobacco industry was a favorite target of Herblock, who had smoked at one time.
 He gave it up and had criticized cigarette companies even before that.

 Stating that he never got tired of his work, Herblock continued as the 21st century began by lampooning newly elected president George W. Bush.
 He died on October 7, 2001, after a protracted bout of pneumonia six days short of what would have been his 92nd birthday.
 His final cartoon appeared in The Washington Post on August 26.

 Honors

 Herblock won three Pulitzer Prizes for editorial cartooning (1942, 1954, 1979), shared a fourth Pulitzer Prize in 1973 for Public Service on Watergate, the Presidential Medal of Freedom (1994), the National Cartoonist Society Editorial Cartoon Award in 1957 and 1960, the Reuben Award in 1956, and the Gold Key Award (the National Cartoonists Society Hall of Fame) in 1979.
 In 1986 he received the Elijah Parish Lovejoy Award as well as an honorary Doctor of Laws degree from Colby College, and in 1999 an honorary Doctor of Arts degree from Harvard University.

 In 1961, he was chosen as one of 50 outstanding Americans of meritorious performance in the fields of endeavor, to be honored as a Guest of Honor to the first annual Banquet of the Golden Plate in Monterey, California.
 Honor was awarded by vote of the National Panel of Distinguished Americans of the Academy of Achievement.

 In 1966, he was selected to design the U.S. postage stamp commemorating the 175th anniversary of the Bill of Rights.

 In 1987 he received the Four Freedoms Award for the Freedom of Speech.